 Clear policies – communicate the measures you’ve put in place and what’s expected of employees.
 Set out how employees can raise their concerns.
 Click here for how to access our safe return to work policy.

 Communicate – ensure employees have access to your policies and procedures and communicate with regular reminders the steps you’re taking to keep everyone safe.
-Where employees do have concerns, listen proactively, keep a record, make adjustments where necessary, and reassure that you’re taking all necessary steps.
+Where employees do have concerns, listen proactively, keep a record, make adjustments where necessary, and reassure them that you’re taking all necessary steps.

 If you need support with some of the challenges arising from welcoming employees back to work, get in touch to access our ‘safe return to work’ policy or further advice.